iPhone photo prints: How big can you go?

 Keep in mind that large images are usually viewed from a few feet away.
 This will help to disguise any blurriness or artifacts that enlarging the images creates.

 Although you can do it, I don’t recommend printing photos at resolutions lower than 150 ppi.
 Some photos will still look fine at that resolution, but you still run a high risk of fuzzy photos.
-Also at low resolution, pixelization can occur, where lines and curves don’t look smooth, but look stair-steppy and blocky (the “jaggies”).
+Also at low resolution, pixelization can occur, where lines and curves don’t look smooth, but look soft and blurry or stair-steppy and blocky (the “jaggies”).

 If you’re outputting oversized prints — anything larger than 8-1/2″ x 11″ — be sure you have enough pixels to make a good looking enlargement.
 You may want to resample your images to add pixels for enlargement.
 You can’t add detail — if it isn’t in the original photo, it isn’t going to be in a larger, resampled one.
 But good and careful image resampling can help reduce image pixelization or jaggies.

 For best results, start with the largest image possible.
 The larger your original image is, the sharper your resampled image will be.
 Limit your upsampling to 200%.
-For printing, never downsample your master files — there is no good reason to.
+For printing, never ever ever downsample your master files — there is never a good reason to.

 Small iPhone Photo Print Sizes and Resolutions